 - Anyone can hunt with a crossbow in Minnesote during regular firearms seasons for deer, bear and turkey.
 A valid firearm license must be possessed.

-- A person with a certified permanent or temporary disability plus an archery license may hunt with a crossbow during archery season.
+- A person with a certified permanent or temporary disability plus an archery license may hunt with a crossbow during archery season (also people over the age of 60 can do so, see Update above).
 You will need to acquire a disability permit, which can be obtained by getting in contact with the Minnesota DNR (call 888-646-6367 or 651-296-6157).

 The following restrictions/rules should be kept in mind: